 Award levels

 Environmental sustainability is integral to Somerville’s commitment to social responsibility.
-Students who are applying for funding for travel within Europe will now be incentivised to choose lower carbon travel solutions.
-The following award levels will apply unless there are exceptional circumstances.
+Students who are applying for funding for travel within Europe are incentivised to choose lower carbon travel solutions.
+Lower award levels will apply unless there are exceptional circumstances.
 These could include disabilities that prevent long train journeys, caring responsibilities or the need to avoid travelling through particular countries.
+For the purposes of these awards, the countries on this list are considered to be within Europe.

 Students should refer to the University’s Guide to Sustainable Business Travel for information about reducing carbon emissions.
 They are also encouraged to offset flights using an offsetting scheme compliant with the Gold Standard.